Reaffirming A Mortgage

 In fact, there is case law holding that reporting late payments on a discharged mortgage to a credit bureau is a violation of a debtor’s discharge, since such tactics are viewed as coercive efforts to force a debtor to pay and collect on a previously discharged debt.
 Accordingly, since a mortgage company can also get sued for reporting delinquent post petition payments, mortgage companies generally comply with the law in not reporting any information.

 One of the key facts of the credit reporting laws is that creditors can only report accurate information.
-They are not, however, required to report all accurate information; they can instead chose to remain silent.
+They are not, however, required to report all accurate information; they can instead choose to remain silent.
 It may possible, nonetheless, to still get your payment history included in your credit report as follows:

 - Request a payment history from the mortgage company.
 (The mortgage company is required by law to provide one every year free of charge.)